Predicting the diversity of early epidemic spread on networks: Discussion

-Our assumption on the constant contact patterns and transmissibility provide a great road map for future work.
+Our assumptions on the constant contact patterns and transmissibility provide a great road map for future work.
 In Eq. \eqref{eq:generation}, we formulate our PGFs on a per generation basis, which would allow us to change these patterns over time to model adaptive behavior or top-down interventions (e.g. lockdowns limiting contacts or masks reducing transmissibility).
-Doing so would allow us to provide probabilistic forecasts not only of disease dynamics but also of the impact and timing of particular interventions.
+Certain network interventions have been shown to alter the dynamics of epidemic outcomes in interesting ways, such as contact tracing \cite{RiziAbbasK2021ESaD, kojaku2021effectiveness} or vaccination roll-outs \cite{BurgioGiulio2021Hits, HiraokaTakayuki2021HIaE}.
+Specifically, when interventions are targeted around key individuals (e.g. hubs \cite{PhysRevLett.86.3682}) or affect different subset of the population differently \cite{allard2017asymmetric}, one can see the emergence of smeared transitions when epidemics mostly spread in specific subgraphs with subcritical spillover in other populations \cite{PhysRevResearch.1.013009}.
+Modeling interventions under a generational PGF framework would provide probabilistic forecasts not only of disease dynamics but also of the impact and timing of particular interventions.

 Importantly, our results on the diversity of epidemic courses highlight how little information can actually be gathered from early incidence data.
 In Fig.~\ref{fig:time}, we see that the same disease in the same population can be roughly as likely to produce 40 or 400 cases after 10 epidemic generations.